 In this section, we demonstrate our analytical framework on a public academic dataset: the German Credit data\footnote{https://archive.ics.uci.edu/ml/datasets/statlog+(german+credit+data)}, as another example to illustrate the effect of score composition on the end-to-end fairness.
 This dataset provides a set of attributes for each person, including credit history, credit amount, installment rate, personal status, gender, age, etc., and the corresponding credit risk.

-We assume the final score for assessing credit risk is composed by the following four attributes: 1) credit amount; 2) age; 3) Number of existing credits at this bank (denoted as ``num\_credits" in the following), 4) Number of people being liable to provide maintenance for (denoted as ``num\_liable").
-We consider the problem of ranking all people in this dataset by the above score composition, and we consider the end-to-end fairness metric to be the ranking exposure with respect to \textit{gender}: male, female\footnote{As that is how gender is categorized in the dataset.}.
-The fairness metric we consider is the ranking exposure, as defined in Section~\ref{sec:def_exposure}, again with a $w=0.65$.
+We assume the final score for assessing credit risk is composed by the following four factors: 1) credit amount; 2) age; 3) number of existing credits at this bank (denoted as ``num\_credits" in the following), 4) number of people being liable to provide maintenance for (denoted as ``num\_liable").
+We consider the problem of ranking all people in this dataset by the above score composition, and we consider the end-to-end fairness metric to be the ranking exposure (Eq.~\eqref{eq:exposure_gap}, $w=0.65$) with respect to \textit{gender} groups: male, female\footnote{As that is how gender is categorized in the dataset.}.

-In the first setting, we assume the group size to be the same, i.e., $|\mathcal{A}|=|\mathcal{B}|$, which means the top $N$ people within each gender group should receive the same ranking exposure (we restrict the larger group to be of the same size as the smaller group, $N$).
+In the first setting, we assume the same group size, i.e., $|\mathcal{A}|=|\mathcal{B}|$, and in order to achieve demographic parity, the top $N$ people within each gender group should receive the same ranking exposure.
 In this case the ideal exposure gap should reach zero.
-In Table~\ref{table_german_data}, we show the effect on the end-to-end fairness, in terms of the percentage of male and female representation in the end ranking, as well as the gap between them.
-The method we use for improving the system is \textit{distribution matching}, as defined in Eq.~\ref{eq:dist_match}, and we use the counterfactual testing (Section~\ref{sec:counterfactual_testing}) to test the effect of fixing each component alone, and the effect of fixing different combinations of the components.
-For any combination with multiple components, we sampled some combinations and show the results in Table~\ref{table_german_data} to save space.
+In Table~\ref{table_german_data}, we show the effect on the end-to-end fairness, in terms of the percentage of male and female representation in the end ranking, and the exposure gap between them.
+We use \textit{distribution matching} (Eq.~\eqref{eq:dist_match}) to improve the system, and we use the counterfactual testing (Section~\ref{sec:counterfactual_testing}) to test the effect of fixing each component alone, and the effect of fixing different combinations of the components.

-From Table~\ref{table_german_data} we can see that distribution matching for each component independently can help on the compositional fairness (Column ``Overall Gap") to some extent.
-Fixing multiple components simultaneously better helps on the compositional fairness, and the overall gap is reduced most when all components are fixed.
-In addition, fixing different combination of the components help on the compositional fairness by different degrees, for example, fixing ``credit amount" plus ``age", and fixing ``credit amount" plus ``age" plus ``num\_liable", reduce the gap much further when compared to other 2/3-component fixes.
-The headroom analysis can provide us guidance on which components should be prioritized for improving end-to-end fairness.
+In Table~\ref{table_german_data} we see that distribution matching for each component independently can help on the compositional fairness (smaller ``Overall Gap") to different extents.
+Fixing multiple components simultaneously effectively further improves compositional fairness, and the overall gap is reduced most when all components are fixed.
+This headroom analysis provides us guidance on which components should be prioritized for improving end-to-end fairness.